benpate/digital-dome/README.md

 ## Opinionated Shield from AIs and Malicious Scanners.

 Digital dome is a fast, minimal web application firewall that uses request information to protect a site against AI scanners.
-It hosts several configurable rules, along with sensible, aggressive defaults.
+It hosts several configurable rules, along with sensible (if aggressive) defaults.

 ## Quickstart